coderthegreat2/pokecrystal/README.md

 This is a disassembly of my Pokémon Crystal romhack based on the dissasembly by pret.

-It adds new features such as but not limited to:
+It adds new features such as:

 - the physical/special split
 - the fairy type
 - a move relearner
 - the removal of overworld poison damage
 - colors for each type of pokeball
+- much more

 This romhack is a WIP and may contain bugs.